dconixDev/voidrice/README.md

 DWM patches used in this build: *actualfullscreen, alttagsdecoration, attachaside, pertag, selfrestart, uselessgap, xrdb*

+ST patches used in this build: *clipboard, font2, scrollback*

 ***Disclaimer*** None of the backgrounds in the folder **backgrounds/** are property of mine, they belong to their respective artists.